DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 		- Brute-forcing weak passwords protected by WPA3-Personal encryption to gain access to the network.

-### Bluesnarfing
+### Blue-snarfing

-- Bluesnarfing involves unauthorized access to information on a Bluetooth-enabled device, such as contacts, emails, or files.
+- Blue-snarfing involves unauthorized access to information on a Bluetooth-enabled device, such as contacts, emails, or files.

 	- Examples Include: